atefehmorsali/Applied_MachineLearning_Projects/README.md

 # MachineLearning_projects

-This repo contains some small preojects for machine learning applications.
+This repo contains some projects for machine learning applications.